7 Property Management Marketing Strategies & Ideas to Elevate Your Properties

 - Cohesive editing and style

-Multifamily website leases include investing in solutions that help gather personalized data on your online prospects.
-Solutions like PERQ are interactive and seamlessly integrate on your website.
+An optimized website experience means investing in an AI solution that combines conversational AI, interactive conversion tools, automated nurture technology and more.
+The right solution will seamlessly integrate on your existing property website.
 It takes into account your brand colors so it looks cohesive and a part of your website instead of an add-on.
-Your leasing team will save hours of work and see an increase in lead conversion from website traffic with a solution like PERQ’s.
+Your leasing team will save hours of work and see an increase in lead conversion from website traffic with a marketing automation solution.

 Your website has to be able to give prospects all the information they need to make a decision and collect the data on their journey on your website so leasing specialists know what to talk about when they are making contact.
 Utilizing your property website and integrating technology that seamlessly creates an exceptional online renter’s journey while collecting personalized, self-reported data that is accessible to the leasing team will convert that traffic into more qualified leads to signed leases.

 Blogging is great for business.
 Don’t believe it?
 Studies show that businesses with a blog have 67% more monthly leads and 55% more online visitors than businesses that aren’t blogging.
 Multifamily properties can benefit significantly from incorporating a blog into their property management marketing strategies.
 Blogging offers a dynamic and versatile platform for engaging with both current and prospective residents.
 Here are a few reasons why multifamily properties should consider blogging:

-In the dynamic and visually-driven landscape of digital marketing, another way to make your multifamily website stand out is adding videos.
-We talked about virtual tours and virtual leasing earlier in this article.
-These videos are different from that.
+In the dynamic and visually-driven landscape of digital marketing, another way to make your multifamily property stand out is using videos.
 People love apartment related content.
 Just search “apartment” on YouTube.
-Thousands of videos will show up from moving vlogs to decorating to renter friendly diys, apartment videos are popular and typically do very well.
+Thousands of videos will show up from moving vlogs to decorating to renter friendly DIYs, apartment videos are popular.
+Incorporating video into your property management marketing strategies can significantly enhance your efforts to attract renters, showcase properties, and build a strong online presence.

-Let’s start with outreach marketing and how you can incorporate some creative marketing ideas for property management into your efforts.
-Outreach marketing can mean both email marketing and community outreach depending on who you are talking to.
-We will talk about both in this article to cover all our bases.
 Email marketing is an aspect of digital marketing as well.
-Emails have a larger reach than other forms of media like social media and website content.
 There are over 4 billion email accounts while only just over 1 billion Facebook accounts.
 It makes sense that there are more email accounts than social media accounts.
 For starters, not everyone has social media but everyone needs an email in order to function in any aspect of today’s world.

 Email marketing delivers your message while other forms could be a hit or miss on whether or not it was received.
 90% of emails are received in the intended inbox they were meant to go to while only 2% of your followers will see your post on their Facebook feed.
 That is a huge difference.
 While Facebook and other social platforms are still important to use for other reasons we’ve mentioned before, email can’t be put on the back burner.